Feature photo by rmatei. Photo above by Jacob Enos.

 Click here for a dining and bar guide to the Halifax area.

-On the upside you can find sweet tea and chefs that know how to cook collard greens and black eyed peas.
+You can also find sweet tea and chefs that know how to cook collard greens and black eyed peas.

 This loop has a good mix of local towns / culture as well as varied terrain and wilderness from the coast to the sea.